MedAIBase/AntAngelMed/README.md

 **AntAngelMed is Officially Open Source! 🚀**

-**AntAngelMed**, jointly developed by the **Health Information Center of Zhejiang Province, Ant Health, and Zhejiang Anzhen'er Medical Artificial Intelligence Technology Co., Ltd.(浙江省安诊儿医学人工智能科技有限公司),** is the largest and most powerful open-source medical language model to date.
+**AntAngelMed**, jointly developed by the **Health Information Center of Zhejiang Province, Ant Healthcare, and Zhejiang Anzhen'er Medical Artificial Intelligence Technology Co., Ltd.(浙江省安诊儿医学人工智能科技有限公司),** is the largest and most powerful open-source medical language model to date.

 # Core Highlights

-+ 🏆**World-leading performance on authoritative benchmarks**: AntAngelMed surpasses all open-source models and a range of top proprietary models on OpenAI's HealthBench, and ranks first overall on the Chinese authority benchmark MedAIBench.
++ 🏆**World-leading Performance on Authoritative Benchmarks**: AntAngelMed surpasses all open-source models and a range of top proprietary models on OpenAI's HealthBench, and ranks first overall on the Chinese authority benchmark MedAIBench.
 + 🧠**Advanced Medical Capabilities**: AntAngelMed achieves its professional medical capabilities through a rigorous three-stage training pipeline: continual pre-training on medical corpora, supervised fine-tuning with high-quality instructions, and GRPO-based reinforcement learning.
 This process equips the model with deep medical knowledge, sophisticated diagnostic reasoning, and robust adherence to safety and ethics.
-+ ⚡**Extremely efficient inference:** Leveraging [Ling-flash-2.0](https://arxiv.org/abs/2507.17702)’s high-efficiency MoE, AntAngelMed matches the performance of ~40B dense models while activating only 6.1B parameters of its 100B parameters.
++ ⚡**Extremely Efficient Inference:** Leveraging [Ling-flash-2.0](https://arxiv.org/abs/2507.17702)’s high-efficiency MoE, AntAngelMed matches the performance of ~40B dense models while activating only 6.1B parameters of its 100B parameters.
 It achieves over 200 tokens/s on H20 hardware and supports 128K context length.

 # **📊** Benchmark Results